duluk/ask-ai/README.md

 ## Description

-The utility everyone has written for themeselves, a basic CLI tool for asking LLMs questions without bothering with a mouse.
+The utility everyone has written for themselves, a basic CLI tool for asking LLMs questions without bothering with a mouse.

 Full disclosure: this is my first Go project.
 I mainly write in Ruby, C and Python.